List of lakes by depth: Lakes ranked by maximum depth

 Geologically, the Caspian Sea, like the Black and Mediterranean seas, is a remnant of the ancient Tethys Ocean.
 The deepest area is oceanic rather than continental crust.
 However, it is generally regarded by geographers as a large endorheic salt lake.

-Of these registered lakes; 10 have a deepest point above the sea level.
+Of the listed lakes; 10 have a deepest point above mean sea level.
 These are: Issyk-Kul, Crater Lake, Quesnel, Sarez, Toba, Tahoe, Kivu, Nahuel Huapi, Van and Poso.
+The other lakes on the list reaches below sea level at their deepest points.
+This is a list, that includes the deepest lakes in the world (1 factor: depth).
+Not a list of the deepest cryptodepressions (2 factors: elevation compared with depth).